Skip to content

 3) Reducing total body K+

-The first two are the quick fix solutions for the ED.
-The last solution involves potassium diuresis and haemodialysis or haemofiltration and will traditionally be dealt with on the renal unit or PICU – we will expand on these in a separate blog.
+The first two are the quick-fix solutions for the ED.
+The last solution involves potassium diuresis and haemodialysis or haemofiltration and will traditionally be dealt with in the renal unit or PICU – we will expand on these in a separate blog.

 IV Calcium Gluconate

 Calcium is vital for stabilising the myocardium.
-Avoidance of a lethal arrhythmia is our primary concern in life threatening hyperkalemia and so giving calcium first is a priority.
+In life-threatening hyperkalemia, the primary concern is avoiding a lethal arrhythmia, so giving calcium first is a priority.

 Bicarbonate

 It is important to understand that bicarbonate will only work in hyperkalaemia if the patient is in an acidotic state.
 In this context not all bicarbonate solutions have been created equal.
-8.4% bicarbonate is very hypertonic and a number of RCT’s suggest that, if given neat, it will not work in reducing serum potassium levels in hyperkalemic patients.
-This is thought to be due to the phenomenon of solvent drag; the hypertonic fluid drags potassium ions to the extracellural compartment due to an osmotic shift.
-This essentially neutralises the effect a neutral or alkali pH has in the direction of movement of the K+ ions making the overall net shift minimal.
+8.4% bicarbonate is very hypertonic, and a number of RCTs suggest that, if given neat, it will not work in reducing serum potassium levels in hyperkalemic patients.
+This is due to solvent drag; the hypertonic fluid drags potassium ions to the extracellular compartment due to an osmotic shift.
+This essentially neutralises the effect a neutral or alkali pH has in the direction of movement of the K+ ions, making the overall net shift minimal.

 Insulin